skiptoniam/ppmData/readme.md

 [![Codecov test
 coverage](https://codecov.io/gh/skiptoniam/ppmData/branch/master/graph/badge.svg)](https://codecov.io/gh/skiptoniam/ppmData?branch=master)

-## ppmData is temporary R package that will be ingested into [ecomix](https://github.com/skiptoniam/ecomix) for generating quasi random background points for multiple species Poisson point process models.
+## ppmData is an R package that can be used to set up a quadrature scheme for multiple species point processes modelling and could be used in [ecomix](https://github.com/skiptoniam/ecomix).

 The package aims to setup a model matrix for point process modelling for multiple species (marked) point processes.
 The package is based on the